Ann Redgrave

-Ann, Lady Redgrave (née Elizabeth-Ann Callaway; born 8 February 1960) is a British surgeon and osteopath.
-She is the wife of British rower Sir Steve Redgrave.
+Ann, Lady Redgrave (née Elizabeth-Ann Callaway; born 8 March 1960) is a British surgeon and osteopath and former rower.

 Rowing career

 Having taken up the sport in 1981, Redgrave rowed in the women's eight at the 1984 Los Angeles Olympics.
 The team which consisted of Astrid Ayling, Alexa Forbes, Gillian Hodges, Kate Holroyd, Belinda Holmes, Sarah Hunter-Jones, Kate McNicol and Sue Bailey (cox) finished in fifth place.
 She was part of the coxed four with Alison Bonner, Sarah Hunter-Jones, Tish Reid, and Lesley Clare (cox), that won the national title rowing for A.R.A squad, at the 1985 National Championships and represented England and won a silver medal in the eight and a bronze medal in the four, at the 1986 Commonwealth Games in Edinburgh, Scotland.

 She was Chief Medical Officer to GB Rowing between 1992 and 2001 in a part-time capacity.
 She became GB Rowing's first full-time Medical Officer in 2009.
 She was elected a Steward of Henley Royal Regatta in 2016.